Razzamatazz3722/Sensors-and-Control/README.md

    matlab (open matlab).

-5.  ensure folder Sensors-and-Control is added to the path and open main2.m
+5. Ensure folder Sensors-and-Control is added to the path and open main2.m

-6. in the matlab command line: folderpath = "/home/YOURNAME/catkin_ws/src/ar_track_alvar/"
+6. In the matlab command line: folderpath = "/home/YOURNAME/catkin_ws/src/ar_track_alvar/"
                                rosgenmsg(folderpath)
                                follow instructions prompted in command line
                                if permissions error occurs, type sudo chmod 777 pathdef.m  into your terminal and enter your password when prompted
 7. Run the Matlab code
-8. teleop the leader around VERY SLOWLY please
+8. Teleop the leader around VERY SLOWLY please
-9. if you encounter errors please google it, don't ask us thanks (maleen is real mvp wo knows all)  :)
+9. If you encounter errors please google it, don't ask us thanks (maleen is real mvp wo knows all)  :)